Proxima2811/PicoBoy/How-it-works.md

 ## How It Works

 ### SPI Communication (Display)
-Brief explanation of what SPI is and why it's used here — e.g. a synchronous serial protocol using MOSI/MISO/SCLK/CS lines, chosen because it's fast enough to drive a 240×320 display with relatively few GPIO pins compared to a parallel interface.
-Explain what each signal does:
+e.g. a synchronous serial protocol using MOSI/MISO/SCLK/CS lines, chosen because it's fast enough to drive a 240×320 display with relatively few GPIO pins compared to a parallel interface.
 - **MOSI** — data sent from the Pi to the display
 - **SCLK** — clock signal that syncs data transfer
 - **CS (Chip Select)** — tells the display when it should "listen"